-Most Popular EVs Get a Price Cut
+Most Popular Tesla Electric Cars Get a Price Cut

 While Tesla remains far and away the most popular electric car brand in the U.S., the introduction of compelling competitive models, and a broader shift towards electrification, mean that Tesla's market share dropped in 2022.
 In a bid to retain or regain its share, and hold off some of those competitors, Tesla has dropped prices on popular Model 3, Model Y, Model S and Model X electric cars – often numerous times in the last several months.
 The most recent price drop in April, cut prices on some models by up to 6 percent.